LuciferUchiha/old.georgerowlands.ch/docs/Computer Science/C/System Programming/8-timeMeasuring.md

 #### One-time Timer - Alarm

-With `unsigned int alarm(unsigned int seconds);` you can setup a one-time occuring timer.
+With `unsigned int alarm(unsigned int seconds);` you can set up a one-time occurring timer.
 When the timer expires the `SIGALRM` signal is sent.
 An existing timer can be removed with `alarm(0);`

 #### Timer precision

-Depending on CPU use the process might only start just after being notfied.
-This however has no influence on the next signal (no delaying).
+Depending on CPU use the process might only start just after being notified.
+This however does not influence the next signal (no delaying).

 #### Suspend processes - sleeping